Scottish royal tapestry collection: Chamber of the Antique history

 The seven-piece History of Perseus was presumably of this group, though not linked in the inventories of 1539 and 1540 to William Schaw's purchase.
 James IV had bought one piece of a History of Hercules, and nine were listed in 1542.
 This was a suite separate to the Hercules in the ancient god series of the Chambers.

-Similarly, a three piece History of Romulus was listed in 1542.
+Similarly, a three-piece History of Romulus was listed in 1542.
 The Old History of Troy of eight or nine pieces listed in 1539 and 1542 was perhaps a Stewart inheritance, old and already described as worn out, so distinguished from the Aeneas.
 The family of Mary of Guise's first husband, Louis II d'Orléans, Duc de Longueville, had Troy tapestries at their Château de Châteaudun as early as 1468.

 The thirteen pieces of the History of Aeneas were carried from Edinburgh Castle to St. Andrews in May 1539, and are listed in the inventory of 1539.
 Eight pieces described as the Sailing of Aeneas are listed in November 1561 at Holyroodhouse, with a note, presumably of c.1568, locating them at Stirling Castle.
 In 1578 there were eight Sailing pieces and four others at Edinburgh Castle.
 The extra tapestry may have been a piece from the Old History of Troy, or possibly the Sailing of Aeneas set, first listed in November 1561, was newly brought from France by Queen Mary and not part of James's Aeneas.
 Alexander Seton had some of the Aeneas and Troy at Dunfermline among his 10 old pieces in 1616.
 An area of the garden of Holyroodhouse was called the Sege of Troy, and there may have been a connection, perhaps only that the tapestries were aired there.

 The Meleager

 A separate subject from the Jason, listed in 1539 as the History of Maliasor, this six-piece tapestry of Meleager was at Fotheringhay Castle in 1587 as Mary's own possession.
-At Fotheringay, Mary, Queen of Scots, also had the six pieces of the History of Count Foix and the Battle of Ravenna, from the Scottish collection, but as this set was only previously listed in November 1561 it might not have belonged to her parents.
+At Fotheringhay, Mary, Queen of Scots, also had the six pieces of the History of Count Foix and the Battle of Ravenna, from the Scottish collection, but as this set was only previously listed in November 1561 it might not have belonged to her parents.
 An eighteenth-century engraving of Gaston de Foix was said to derive from a similar tapestry.
 Amias Paulet, her gaoler, spent £113-10s in English money on lining, packing, and hanging eight pieces of her tapestry during her move from Chartley to Fotheringhay Castle.
 Mary wished the Meleager and Ravenna to be sold after her death, with cloths-of-estate, to fund the return journeys of her physician and Mr Melville.
 Like the Meleager, the biblical Roboam which appears in most inventories also dates from 1539.
+Henry VIII had a six-piece suite and a nine-piece suite of the History of Muliager, the latter suitable for a low gallery.